DALLAS – Today in Aviation, Ansett Australia (AN), a major Australian airline group, ceased operations in 2002 after 65 years of service.

 Following a financial crisis in 2001, the airline was put into administration and then consolidated liquidation in 2002, according to a deed of company agreement.
 The last flight landed on March 5, 2002.

 Ansett Airways Pty Ltd was founded in 1935 by Reginald “Reg” Ansett.
 This was an offshoot of his road transport company, which had become so successful that it was threatening Victorian Railways’ freight and passenger revenue.

-According to Australian Aviators An Illustrated History, to stifle Ansett’s success, the state government enacted legislation to quite literally force private road transport companies out of business.
-Reg Ansett countered by forming an airline, however, as aviation was regulated by the federal government and out of reach of state governments.
+According to Australian Aviators: An Illustrated History, to stifle Ansett’s success, the state government enacted legislation to quite literally force private road transport companies out of business.
+Reg Ansett countered by forming an airline, however, as aviation was regulated by the federal government and out of the reach of state governments.

 On February 17, 1936, Ansett launched its first flight between Hamilton and Melbourne, using a Fokker Universal monoplane.
 Due to the airline’s rapid growth, Ansett decided to float the airline in 1937, thus giving the public the chance to purchase part of its shares.

 Ansett Airways then began importing Lockheed Electra aircraft as the carrier’s route network grew.
 Except for the Hamilton service, AN chose to cancel all scheduled services during WWII.
 AN fought to re-establish his domestic routes after the war, using surplus Douglas DC-3s converted from C-47s and the last remaining L-10s.